Brazil lawyers file new impeachment case against Rousseff

-BRASILIA, March 28 (Reuters) - The Brazilian Bar Association (OAB) filed a new request on Monday for the impeachment of President Dilma Rousseff for obstructing justice and granting international soccer body FIFA tax-exempt status during the 2014 World Cup.
+BRASILIA (Reuters) - The Brazilian Bar Association (OAB) filed a request on Monday to impeach President Dilma Rousseff for obstructing justice, fiscal accounting tricks and granting international soccer body FIFA tax-exempt status during the 2014 World Cup.

-Rousseff supporters tried to physically block the entry of the impeachment request in the lower house of Congress, shouting the left-wing slogan “Não passaram!”
-(They shall not pass) and pushing and shoving opponents of the embattled president.

 Rousseff already faces an impeachment process over the alleged manipulation of government accounts that opposition parties maintain helped her win narrow re-election in 2014 by allowing her to boost public spending.